A prime decomposition theorem for string links in a thickened surface: The Diamond lemma

 \item (MF2) if $\mu(\overrightarrow{v_0v_1},\overrightarrow{v_0v_2}) >0$ , then there exists an edge $\overrightarrow{v_0v_3} \in \eGamma$ so that $\mu(\overrightarrow{v_0v_j},\overrightarrow{v_0v_3}) < \mu(\overrightarrow{v_0v_1},\overrightarrow{v_0v_2})$ for $j=1,2$. \end{itemize}

 {\bf Lemma} ({\bf The Diamond lemma~\cite{MatveevRoots2012}}). \emph{ If a directed graph $\Gamma$ has the properties (FP) and (MF), then each of its vertices has a unique root. }

 Matveev suggested the following scheme for proving typical prime decomposition theorems using the Diamond lemma.
 Vertices of the graph $\Gamma$ are defined as finite collections of objects under consideration.
 In our case, those are collections of string links.
 Two vertices are connected with an edge if one can be obtained from the other as a result of a single simplification.
 In our case, the simplification is cutting.
 The oriented path represents a sequence of simplifications applying to the collection corresponding to its beginning.
 The end of a path (the root) corresponds to a collection of indecomposable (prime) objects.
+The mediator function, following Matveev's idea, is a measure of proximity of the transformations corresponding to edges with the same beginning.
+In our case, it is determined via intersection of cutting surfaces (see Section~\ref{sec:MFDefinition} for details).
 Therefore, the existence and uniqueness of the root of an arbitrary vertex are a reformulation of the corresponding prime decomposition theorem.
 Below, we implement this universal scheme in the case of string links.